Undergraduate Special Student Procedures

-Qualifications for admission as an Undergraduate or Graduate Special Student are not appreciably different from those expected of a regular student.
+Qualifications for admission as an Undergraduate Special Student are not appreciably different from those expected of a regular student.
 The department to which the student applies will evaluate an applicant’s qualifications for the specific course(s) desired.
 Prior instructor approval does not ensure admission.
 If an individual is applying to take subjects in more than one department, approval of the Registration Officer in each department is required.
-Final approval is at the discretion of the Office of Admissions.
+Final approval is at the discretion of the Office of the Dean for Graduate Education (ODGE).
 All admitted Special Students must receive satisfactory grades in order to reapply for future terms.

-If you hold a bachelor’s degree or higher and are not currently enrolled in a degree program, you must apply through MIT’s Advanced Study Program.
+A candidate who has obtained a bachelor's degree or higher is considered graduate level and must apply through the Advanced Study Program.
 Please visit their website or contact them at email@example.com for more information.

-A person seeking admission as an undergraduate Special Student must apply through the Office of Admissions.
-Complete applications for a given term must be filed before the appropriate deadline, including a $75 application fee.
-Late applications may be accepted in some circumstances only up to two (2) weeks after the deadline, and then only upon payment of a $40 late fee.
-You must receive permission from the special student admissions office before submitting a late application.
+A person seeking admission as an Undergraduate Special Student must apply through the ODGE Graduate Admissions Office.
+Complete applications for a given term must be submitted before the appropriate deadline, including a $75 application fee.

 Current course offerings are listed online in the MIT Bulletin (Course and Degree Catalog).